AstarNetwork/plasmdocs/workshop-and-tutorial/operator-trading.md

 ![Input Parameters and click deploy](../.gitbook/assets/screen-shot-2020-06-11-at-16.10.34.png)

 During this step, people who have uploaded a smart contract in a different Substrate-based blockchain might have noticed something different in the contract deploy portal.
 That is the Parameters input box, highlighted in red in the above picture.
 In Plasm, you can set a special parameter for every contract.
-This is important for the aforementioned special feature for Plasm; the dAppRewards.
+This is important for the aforementioned special feature for Plasm; the dAppsRewards.
 But this is beyond the scope of today’s article so let’s just provide the value Yes to canBeNominated parameter and upload it.
 Who knows, something good might happen😉.
 After we finish deploying the Contract, we can see the deployed contract and the operator like the following image.
 The first operator is the account that deployed the Contract \(the screenshot is from a local node hence why the operator is named Alice\).

 ![Deployed contract \(SAMPLE.WASM\) and its operator \(ALICE\)](../.gitbook/assets/screen-shot-2020-06-11-at-16.14.43.png)